padaw/easy-queuer/README.md

 Creates a timer that will never run more than the interval you set.

-It was useful for me when I had to limit my canvas drawings in a React component with some variables that were changed too often.
+It was useful for me when I had to limit my canvas drawings in a React component with some variables that were changing too often.

 ```js
 import { makeQueuer } from 'easy-queuer'